Wisconsin Court Records

 Publicly available records may be accessible from some third-party websites.
 Operating independently with no affiliations to any state government entity, such platform websites have the virtue of not being limited by geographical record availability and can often serve as a starting point for investigating a specific or several records.
 To find a record using the search engines on these sites, interested parties must provide:

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites.
-As such, record results, availability and accuracy cannot be guaranteed.
+As such, record results, availability, and accuracy cannot be guaranteed.

 Are all Wisconsin Criminal Court Records Public?